 Modern consumer credit reporting was born 175 years ago in New York City.
 After having his stores repeatedly vandalized at the hands of pro-slavery mobs, abolitionist and silk merchant Lewis Tappan began to sell his goods on credit as a way to expand his customer base and save his business.
 To assess the likelihood that customers would repay any debts incurred at his store, Tappan started compiling information pertaining to a customer's financial circumstances and their record of paying their bills in large, leather-bound ledgers.
 Tappan's customer records were soon sought out by fellow merchants and store-keepers eager to better understand their customers.
-By 1841, Tappan established the Mercantile Agency, which expanded its record-keeping and information-gathering operations across the local correspondents enlisted to compile and report consumer information were a young Abraham Lincoln and Ulysses S. Grant.2
+By 1841, Tappan established the Mercantile Agency, which expanded its record-keeping and information-gathering operations across the country with the purpose of reporting on the credit worthiness of all Americans.
+Among the local correspondents enlisted to compile and report consumer information were a young Abraham Lincoln and Ulysses S. Grant.2